 Advertise Follow Us

-About three years ago, Exira, Iowa, farmer Tom Muhr was thinking of narrowing his rows down from 30 to 20 inches.
+In the mid-1990s, Exira, Iowa, farmer Tom Muhr was thinking of narrowing his rows down from 30 to 20 inches.
 He had thought long and hard about the decision, mulling over the concerns he had about the re-emerging practice’s popularity.

 He met with Pioneer representatives and heard whispers of 10-percent yield increases, which were pretty standard at the time when it came to narrower rows.
 His main apprehension, though, was that 20-inch rows wouldn’t be narrow enough for soybeans.